ericsink/SQLitePCL.raw/README.md

 # SQLite Builds

-The SQLitePCLRaw.lib.e_sqlite3 package is published publicly on nuget.org as part of this project.
-It contains builds of the native SQLite code library for server platforms and with the most commonly used features enabled.
+For use with SQLitePCLRaw, the nuget package `SourceGear.sqlite3` contains builds of the native SQLite code library for most platforms, and with the most commonly used features enabled.
+The version of this package available publicly on nuget.org is updated periodically but may not always contain the latest version of SQLite.
-I update this package from time to time.

 SourceGear operates a paid service at nuget.sourcegear.com which provides various native SQLite builds which are